-The joint resolution seeks to transfer the oversight of South Dakota's state accounting system from the Bureau of Finance and Management to the state auditor, aiming to improve accountability and efficiency in financial reporting and management.
-It proposes amendments to existing laws that define the state accounting system, outline the responsibilities of the state auditor, and adjust the functions of the Bureau of Finance and Management.
-Key provisions include the requirement for the state auditor to prepare annual financial statements in line with generally accepted accounting principles and to provide financial data to the Bureau of Management and Budget as needed.
+The resolution proposes a major shift in the management of South Dakota's state accounting system by transferring oversight from the Bureau of Finance and Management to the state auditor.
+This change is intended to improve accountability and efficiency in financial reporting and management within the state government.
+To facilitate this transition, the resolution includes amendments to existing laws that define the state accounting system, outline the responsibilities of the state auditor, and establish procedures for financial reporting and budgeting.
+It also mandates the preparation of annual financial statements in accordance with generally accepted accounting principles and ensures that the state auditor provides necessary financial information to the Bureau of Management and Budget upon request.

 Statutes affected: